pawl/django_require_prefetch_select_related_example/README.md

 ## Caveats

-One issue with doing things this way: it doesn't mix well with code that already has the objects prefetched normally.
+* It doesn't mix well with code that already has the objects prefetched normally.
 You'll end up prefetching a 2nd time.

-Also, you may end up throwing unexpected fatal exceptions if you don't have test coverage where you implement this.
+* Throwing fatal exceptions means you may accidentally throw an unexpected exception if you don't have test coverage where you implement this.
+* Someone who isn't familar with the codebase might forget to use the special method that does the eager loading.

 ## Alternatives